xyanchen/WiFi-CSI-Sensing-Benchmark/README.md

 ```
 We also offer [pre-trained weights](https://drive.google.com/drive/folders/1NBVe9za8ntFnkE9B1vhv4gD6eM88P1KI?usp=sharing) for all models

-*If you plan to use Windows to run the codes, you need to modify the all the '/' to '\\' for dataloader.*

 ### Supervised Learning
 To run models with supervised learning (train & test):